AEW Dynamite preview: The card for Wednesday's TBS show - Pro Wrestling Dot Net

 The following matches are advertised for Wednesday’s edition of the AEW Dynamite television show.

-Powell’s POV: I assume that Andrade El Idolo is next in line for the winner of the TNT Title match.
-Dynamite will be live from Nashville, Tennessee at Nashville Municipal Auditorium.
+-Tag Team Battle Royal for a spot in the Triple Threat for the AEW Tag Titles at AEW Revolution.

+Powell’s POV: AEW will hold a tag team casino battle royale on the March 2 Dynamite to determine the other challengers for the tag titles.
+Wednesday’s Dynamite will be live from Bridgeport, Connecticut at Webster Bank Arena.
 AEW Rampage will also be taped the same night.
 Join Jake Barnett for our weekly live review of Dynamite as the show airs Wednesdays on TBS at 7CT/8ET.
 My AEW Dynamite same night audio reviews are available each week for Dot Net Members.

-We are looking for reports from anyone attending AEW Dynamite in Nashville.
+We are looking for reports from anyone attending AEW Dynamite in Bridgeport.
 If you are going to this event or another upcoming show and want to help, email me at dotnetjason@gmail.com

 Be the first to comment